ahomentc/AutoCraft/docs/proposal.md

 The base goal is to survive with a single zombie on a flat plain.
 The next goal will be to survive against 3 enemies of different types at the same time.
 The final goal will be to survive against 10 enemies.

-Our time goal will be to make agent survive for at least three minutes for each base goal.
+Our time goal will be to make agent survive for at least three minutes for each goal.

 ## Appointment with the Instructor